-Google Analytics is the most important tool in web marketing.
-Without seeing how users interact with your website, there’s no way to make informed decisions about how to improve traffic, or get more calls or purchases.
+Google Analytics is a critical tool for running effective digital marketing campaigns.
+Without seeing how users interact with your website and content, there’s no way to make informed decisions about how to improve traffic, or get more calls or purchases.
 That said, if you have limited knowledge of how to use Google Analytics, it can be very intimidating.
 There are so many numbers and graphs!

 Here’s a basic guide to finding and reading some of the most important reports and metrics in Google Analytics. *If you want help with the account setup or some best practices, check out "Back to the Basics."

 First, let’s take a look at how your users are finding your website.
 Click on Acquisition > All Traffic > Channels.
 Use the date picker in the upper right to choose the date range you want to look at.
 Now scroll down to the table.
 Here, you’ll see how users found and accessed your site.
 The standard channels you’ll see are:

 Organic Search - These sessions were organic.
 That means that the user opened a search engine and typed in a keyword to find your website.
 It could have been your brand or business name, or a relevant keyword phrase that brought up your site as a result.

 Direct - These sessions directly accessed your site.
 That means the user either clicked on a bookmark in their browser or typed in your URL to visit your site directly.
 There are other types of traffic that can get qualified as direct as well, such as someone clicking on a link to you site they found in a PDF.
 For more on direct traffic, see the “What is direct traffic?” heading in this article.

 Referral - These sessions were referred to your website from somewhere else.
 For instance, let’s say your business is listed in an online version of the Yellow Pages with a link to your website.
 When someone clicks that link, they’ll show up as referral traffic.